-The second principle is to consider the total measurement process before developing or changing a metrological control system.
-Analysis of the total process which includes the instrument, operator, environment, procedure and special characteristics of the item being measured allows attention and resources to be focused on those elements that most require control.
-It also allows methods to be selected that offer the greatest benefit for the control effort invested.
+Certain principles are fundamental to achieving assurance of metrological control.
+The first principle is to consider the total measurement process before developing or changing a metrological control system.
+Analysis of the total process which includes the instrument, operator, environment, procedure and special characteristics of the item being measured permits focusing attention and resources on those elements that most require control.
+It also permits the selection of methods that offer the greatest benefit for the control effort invested.

-A third principle is to apply a feedback control to the process of making controlled measurements.
-The process outputs (the "product") are the measurements actually made and the quality of that "product" should be evaluated and monitored with the aim of identifying and subsequently implementing opportunities for improvements.
-While using controlling elements under the first principle may provide the technical "capability to perform", it does not ensure that this capability is properly used or maintained to yield accurate measurements.
-This "open-loop system" approach (i.e. without any feedback) is employed in most traditional metrology control systems.
+A second principle is to apply a feedback control to the process of making controlled measurements.
+The process outputs (the "product") are the measurements actually made and the quality of that "product" should be evaluated and monitored with the aim to identify and subsequently implement opportunities for improvements.
+While a cultivation of controlling elements under the first principle may provide the technical "capability to perform", it does not ensure that this capability is properly used or maintained to yield accurate measurements.
+This "open-loop system" approach is employed in most traditional metrology control systems.

-A fourth principle is to provide flexibility.
-Flexibility in legal requirements allows officials to be selective in the application of controls.
-It allows consideration of enforcement history in designing and scheduling testing programs for both instruments and prepackaged goods.
-Flexibility also allows legal authorities to distribute the burden of compliance to both users and manufacturers (by allocating them various roles and obligations in the whole process).
+A third principle is to provide flexibility.
+Flexibility in legal requirements permits officials to be selective in the application of controls.
+It permits consideration of enforcement history in designing and scheduling testing programs for both instruments and prepackaged goods.
+Flexibility also permits legal authorities to distribute the burden of compliance to both user and manufacturer.

-A fifth principle is that the system has to be kept in line, with a necessary inertia providing stability, with current technological progress and with prevailing trends in an overall economic background, both locally and globally.
+A fourth principle is that the system has to be kept in line, with a necessary inertia providing stability, with current technological progress and with prevailing trends in an overall economic background, both locally and globally.
 As technology changes, the system should enable the identification and control of new kinds of fraud.
-It is also desirable for the system to be responsive to socio-economic developments, such as globalization and economic liberalization.
+It is also desirable for the system to be responsive to new socio-economic developments, such as globalisation and economic liberalisation.